CopernicaMarketingSoftware/Documentation/Publisher/en/dns.md

 If you want to use Copernica's suggested DNS records you need to know who your DNS provider is.
 This is often the same company that hosts your website.
-It might also be the organisation where you registered your domain name or handles your incoming email or some other party entirely.
+It might also be the organization where you registered your domain name or handles your incoming email or some other party entirely.
 You can tell your provider to change your DNS settings.
 There is often even a web interface where you can do this yourself, but you might need to